MessiDaGod/opencv-ios-modern/README.md

+# This is a minimal OpenCV build script for iOS using only modern architectures, tested on M1 Pro and macOS Sequoia.

 ## OpenCV: Open Source Computer Vision Library

 ### Resources